jessonfoo/p003/week_8_and_9/readme.md

 ## Submitting your work
-**You need to submit your work through on [apply.devbootcamp.com](apply.devbootcamp.com) by Sunday at 11:59pm.
+**You need to submit your work through on <a href="apply.devbootcamp.com">apply.devbootcamp.com</a> by Sunday at 11:59pm.
 When you log in, look at your profile page.
 There will be a "Unit 3 Week 8 Submission" and "Unit 3 Week 9 Submission" forms.**

 You'll need to fetch changes into your `phase_0_unit_3` repository from DevBootcamp's master repo to get the new curriculum.
 You'll be syncing your local repo with the repo on github.com.